JonathanMoss/vstp/README.md

   $ grep ^TLD <bplan file> > TLD
   ```

-You should now have 2 files in the root directory, LOC and NWK - these are both needed by the application.
+You should now have 3 files in the root directory, LOC, TLD and NWK - these are all needed by the application.

 ### Unit & Integration Tests
 It is advisable to run the included tests before using the application, thus: